French Polynesia is paradise.

 When I first started planning my French Polynesia jaunt, I was overwhelmed by the sheer number of islands I could visit.
 How could I possibly choose just a few?

 There’s the Society Islands, just to the west of Tahiti.
-They attract the most number of tourists, thanks to Bora Bora, and they were ultimately where I decided to spend all of my time.
+These 14 islands attract the most number of tourists, thanks to Bora Bora, and they were ultimately where I decided to spend all of my time.
 Even when dedicating two weeks to this group of islands, I only managed to get to a third of them.
 And I was moving fast.
 If you’re visiting French Polynesia for the first time, I recommend sticking to these islands as an introduction, as they’re easiest and cheapest to get to, with the most infrastructure for tourists.

-Reading through that list has me feeling as though I could easily spend three months in French Polynesia and still leave having seen so little of it.
+Reading through that list, you can see how you could easily spend three months in French Polynesia and leave still having seen so little of it.
 Which gives me many, many reasons to return!

 Try to Travel as Slowly as Possible

 I know, right?
-There I am, talking about how I want to visit as many islands as possible, and the next minute I’m saying to slow down.
+There I am, talking about how I tried to visit as many islands as possible, and the next minute I’m saying to slow down.

 Island time is real and in French Polynesia, it’s especially present.
 This is a place where everything happens slowly.
 It’s where the locals ride bicycles and sing out bonjour! to everyone who passes, no matter their nationality.
 It’s a place to unwind and meditate; to smell the flowers and laze in turquoise lagoons.